petrelharp/pyslim/docs/metadata.md

 ### Metadata entries

-SLiM records additional information in the metadata columns of Individual, Node, and Mutation tables, in a binary format using the python ``struct`` module.
+SLiM records additional information in the metadata columns of Individual and Node, and Mutation tables, and about mutations in top-level metadata, in a binary format using the python ``struct`` module.
+However, this is transparently taken care of by tskit's metadata module, so the user does not have to work directly with binary information or the struct module itself.
 See {ref}`tskit's metadata documentation <tskit:sec_metadata>`
 for details on how this works.
 Nothing besides this binary information can be stored in the metadata of these tables if the tree sequence is to be used by SLiM,